lucasGelpi/DriverBehaviorAnalytics-OpenVino-Intel/README.md

 ==============================================================================================

 ## Get the code:

 Clone the repo and enter the folder:

-Clone the repo: git clone git@github.com:lucasGelpi/DBA-Dummy.git

-Enter the folder: cd DBA-Dummy
+Clone the repo: git clone git@github.com:lucasGelpi/DBA-Dummy.git Enter the folder: cd DBA-Dummy

 ==============================================================================================

 ## List of commands:

 The following commands can be executed inside the repo folder:

-make download_models        Download models inside the repo. make virtualenv             Create and activate the virtual environment. make run                    Launch the Use Case. make start                  Launch all the above commands sequentially.
+make download_models        Download models inside the repo. run_proyect                 Create and activate the virtual environment.
+Launch the Use Case. make start                  Launch all the above commands sequentially.

 ==============================================================================================

 ## Diagram:

 In this diagram the user can observe a general flow diagram and see how the use case works.

 ![Flowchart](diagrams/FaceDetectionDiagram.jpg)/